 In response to the Grenfell Tower fire in London, an inter-agency Fire Safety and External Wall Cladding Taskforce was created to ensure that fire safety for residential buildings are prioritised and properly addressed.
-This taskforce is led by the Department of Customer Service.
-For updates on the work of the taskforce, see the Department of Customer Service website.
+This Taskforce is led by the Department of Customer Service.
+Updates on the work of the Taskforce is available on the Department of Customer Service website.

 Frequently asked questions